Manhattan. February 14, 1984. Valentine’s Day.

 “One crisp California afternoon, Steel Mill pulled up to the first professional recording studio we’d ever seen,” recalled Springsteen.
 “We cut three of our best originals, ‘The Judge Song,’ ‘Going Back to Georgia‘ and ‘The Train Song,’ as a demo for Bill Graham’s Fillmore Records… The demo was as far as we’d get.
 The deal never happened.
 We were offered some sort of retainer fee but nothing that showed any real interest.”

-Steel Mill’s final performance was on January 23, 1971, and the band disbanded, but Springsteen said, “I learned.
+Steel Mill’s final performance was on January 23, 1971.
+Springsteen said, “I learned.
 I went some place I hadn’t been.
 I went into a bigger environment musically, and I learned that we were very good, but not quite as good as I thought we were.
 I had to think what I was going to do about that.”

 “Play me something”

 “Bruce Springsteen, when he first walked into our offices, it was November ’71.
-He played two songs, he sat down at piano bench… he came up with a fellow by name of ‘Tinker’ who was a friend,” said Appel.
+He played two songs, he sat down at piano bench.
+He came up with a fellow by name of ‘Tinker,'” said Appel.
 “After the two songs, they were lyrically nothing to write Mother about.
-He sang them within great intensity.
+He sang them with great intensity.
 In fact, the intensity was almost too much for the value of the song.
 But he was better than the song.
 And so when he finished them, he said, ‘Well, that’s it.’
 And I said, ‘Well, you know, that’s not going to be enough.
 I mean, you’re going to have to do better songs than this.’
 And he said, ‘No, don’t worry.
 I’ve got plenty of songs, and I’ll have more songs.'”

-Appel suggested he work on new material and come back when he’s ready because he saw something in Springsteen.
-“I also had the confusion of hearing a voice in my own head say, ‘This kid’s a superstar’,” said Appel.
+Appel suggested he work on new material and come back when he was ready.
+“I also had the confusion of hearing a voice in my own head say, ‘This kid’s a superstar,'” said Appel.

 “He comes up and he starts playing songs.
 First song he played blew me right out the door,” said Appel.
 “It was ‘If I Was the Priest.’
 And then ‘Does This Bus Stop’ and ‘Saint in the City.’
 And it was like, ‘My God.’
 He sang maybe, I don’t know, maybe five or six songs all together.”